Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Introduction

 Recently a couple of works drew attention to how roughness measurement by atomic force microscopy (AFM) are impacted by levelling/background subtraction~\cite{Necas20,Necas20_SR}, in particular line levelling, a ubiquitous and often necessary step in AFM data processing~\cite{PascualStarink1996,Erickson2012,Wang2018,Marinello2007}.
 The classic results for the effect of mean value subtraction on statistical quantities~\cite{Anderson71,Zhao00,Krishnan15} were generalised in a theoretical framework covering many common levelling methods.
 The mean square roughness $\sigma$, as well as many other quantities, becomes biased.
 For 1D data and 1D scan line levelling the bias of estimate $\hat\sigma$ can be written (in expectation):

 Function $G$ is the true autocorrelation function (ACF) of the roughness and $C$ a complicated function capturing correlation/spectral properties of the specific levelling method.
-Explicit expressions for the second term---measurement bias---are known for several common levelling methods and autocorrelation function forms.~\cite{Necas20} It should be noted that is more correct to call $G$ the autocovariance function and reserve the term autocorrelation for the function normalised to variance, but both are commonly used.
+The second term expresses the measurement bias, which can often be severe~\cite{Zhao00,Necas20,Necas20_SR}.
+Explicit expressions are known for several common levelling methods and autocorrelation function forms.~\cite{Necas20} It should be noted that is more correct to call $G$ the autocovariance function and reserve the term autocorrelation for the function normalised to variance, but both are commonly used.
 The bias problem is not unique to AFM and profilometry data levelling.
 Similar problems occur for autocovariance function estimation from locally smoothed (detrended) data~\cite{Hyndman1997,Park2009}.

-Ultimately, the bias and variance depend on the ratio $\alpha=T/L$ of correlation length $T$ and scan line length $L$ and the bias increases with `aggressivity' of the levelling procedure~\cite{Zhao00,Necas20}.
+Ultimately, the bias and variance depend on the ratio $\alpha=T/L$ of correlation length $T$ and scan line length $L$.
+The bias further increases with `aggressivity' of the levelling procedure~\cite{Zhao00,Necas20}.
 The ratio $\alpha$ must be kept small for reliable results.
-If scan line levelling and similar 1D corrections are applied the error is proportional to $\alpha$ (not $\alpha^2$ as one might assume for 2D image data), which can be difficult to keep sufficiently small.
-Even when scan lines are not levelled explicitly, the computation of 1D ACF imposes the condition of mean zero value on image rows, corresponding to degree-0 polynomial levelling.
-The length $L$ is, unfortunately, also often not set deliberately but instead to what `feels right'~\cite{Necas20_SR}.
+If scan line levelling and similar 1D corrections are applied to images the error is proportional to $\alpha$ (not $\alpha^2$ as one might assume for 2D image data), which can be difficult to keep sufficiently small.
+Even when scan lines are not levelled explicitly, the computation of 1D ACF imposes the condition of zero mean value on image rows, corresponding to degree-0 polynomial levelling.
+The length $L$ is, sadly, also often not set deliberately but instead to what `feels right'~\cite{Necas20_SR}.
 This then translates to $\alpha$ which is way too large---sometimes far beyond instrumental constraints.
-Bias estimation procedures, nevertheless, exist, either simple and coarse~\cite{Necas20_SR} or more detailed~\cite{Necas20}, allowing one to check whether it is within reasonable bounds.
+Reported results are then unnecessarily skewed.
+Bias estimation procedures have been proposed, either simple and coarse~\cite{Necas20_SR} or more detailed~\cite{Necas20}, allowing one to check whether it is within reasonable bounds.
+The simplest (and coarsest) estimate of relative bias of $\hat\sigma$ is $-n\alpha$, where $n$ is the number of terms in the scan line levelling polynomial, usually equal to its degree plus one.